• Support MPN

 By Maura OConnor

 This week a federal judge adjourned proceedings in one of the most significant challenges yet to stop-and-frisk in New York City, and scheduled what are sure to be impassioned closing statements for early November.
 The eight days of testimony at Manhattan’s federal courthouse in the Ligon v.
-City of New Yorklawsuit struck at one
+City of New Yorklawsuit struck at one of the

 Read Full Article